dergenc/cv/index.md

-I am a research associate in the Computer Networks (NET) group (formerly ISS) at the University of Hamburg since 2019.
-I have received my bachelor and master degrees at the METU, Turkey and involved various research projects including the areas of wireless networking, programmable networks, and network security.
-My current research interests are the resilience of next-generation critical networks particularly focusing on flexible service-oriented architecture and time-sensitive networking technologies.
-I am quite into literature, philosophy, and martial arts.
+I am a research associate in the Computer Networks (NET) group (formerly ISS) at the University of Hamburg.
+I have been involved in various research projects for the last six years, including wireless networking, programmable networks, and network security and resilience.
+My current research interest is building failure- and attack-resilient mission-critical networks,  particularly leveraging service-oriented architecture and IEEE 802.1 Time-sensitive Networking technologies.
+I am quite into literature, paintings, and martial arts.
+I am also a not-so-proud but trying-hard dog owner!

 <a href="mailto:doganalp.ergenc@uni-hamburg.de"><img src="img/gmail.svg" width="20" height="20"> </a>
 <a href="https://scholar.google.com/citations?user=kC44dDsAAAAJ&hl=en"><img src="img/scholar.svg" width="20" height="20"> </a>